 Next to roses, architecture and interior design are my passions.
 I was that kid who would build lego houses and draw floor plans and elevations from the time I could use a pencil.
 I love beautiful homes and living in a house that is so dated and dingy and doesn’t reflect who I am has been extremely difficult.
 We can’t entertain and we rarely show anyone where we live.
 I’m not a princess, but I have a strong desire to create beauty and be surrounded by it, hence why we grow the queen of flowers!
 For a couple of years I pondered getting my Masters in Architecture.
 I was the assistant to a prominent residential architect who designed multimillion dollar homes in NY and NJ and shopped the design district in NYC with them.
 She had total design freedom and I dreamed of being that kind of architect.
 Ultimately life led me in a different direction and I’ve been waiting all these years to design the home of my dreams.

 We are maintaining the footprint of our existing home.
-Our plan is to open up the living spaces by taking down unnecessary walls, vault every room to the roof height (removing the attic space), replace all windows, doors, and exterior finishes and do all new plumbing/electrical/HVAC systems, interior millwork and finishes.
+Our plan is to open up the living spaces by taking down unnecessary walls, vault every room to the roof height (removing the attic space), replace all windows, doors, and exterior finishes and do all new plumbing/electrical/HVAC systems, interior millwork, home decor and finishes.
 We will convert our existing 2 1/2 car attached garage into living space and build a new attached four-car carriage house with a finished upstairs that will include two bedrooms, two bathrooms and a media room.

 When asked what my style is I never waver from “romantic European farmhouse.”
 But not too rustic or cutesy shabby chic!
 There is nothing modern, mid-century or minimal about my style, so if you’re a modern kind of gal, my feminine taste might be a bit much.
 My biggest design inspiration is Courtney Allison of French Country Cottage.
 Courtney seamlessly blends indoors with outdoors and has created some of the most beautiful spaces I’ve ever seen.
 I'm hoping Courtney will help me source antiques and vintage upholstery for our new home!
 Brooke Giannetti of Patina Farm and Cara Fox of The Fox Group have also provided endless inspiration, especially for millwork, hardware, and windows!
-I can't wait to shop Brooke's Santa Barbara store, Giannetti Home, for furnishings and accessories.
+I can't wait to shop Brooke's Santa Barbara store, Giannetti Home, for vintage furniture, home decor and accessories.
 I have loved following both ladies as they've built their own homes (as well as clients' homes) and seeing the design and construction process.
-Of course Veranda magazine is always my go-to for garden and outdoor beauty!
+Of course Veranda magazine is always my go-to for garden and outdoor beauty tips!

 As for Ryan, one bay in the carriage house will be for his workshop.
 He's taken up woodworking and can usually be found in our garage working on planter boxes or something for the farm.
 He also would like a room for all his trombones, drum set and piano, so we'll be creating a music room where he can play.
 Otherwise, he has no opinions about our new home, which is perfect to me, haha!